 The same goes for the bottom as well only the bottom is actually marked that you can see it.

-Now with your mouse just run your pointer over the line to you see the little diagram it gives you, treat this as a kind of a predictor line as to what will be effected on your graph.
+Now with your mouse just run your pointer over the line to you see the small diagram it gives you, treat this as a kind of a predictor line as to what will be effected on your graph.

 And when you move it you will notice the line on the actual diagonal line move just as the predictor pretty much shows you as we just discussed.